 Core Courses in a Technology Certificate Program

 Technology certificate program curricula vary considerably from school to school, especially since there are many different specialization options.
-This list of sample classes was curated from online information technology certificate programs at several leading institutions:
+This list of sample classes was curated from information technology certificate programs at several leading institutions:

 - Introduction to Information Systems